Afrikaans name: Blouwaterlelie

 The Blue Waterlily is an attractive plant that is found extensively through Africa.

-The leaves are large and oval shaped and often serve as a place for insects to rest.
+The leaves are large (up to 40cm across), notched and oval shaped.
+They often serve as a place for insects to rest.
 Tadpoles also rest on them if they are partially covered with water.

 Apparently Hippos eat the tubers of the Blue Waterlily should they become exposed with the water level dropping.

 References and further readingThe Gardener - 2012/11 - Author: - Published: 2012 - Page: 10

 Sasol First Field Guide to Wild Flowers of Southern Africa - Author: John Manning - Published: 1999 - Page: 51

 Game Ranger in your Backpack - Author: Megan Emmett and Sean Pattrick - Published: 2013 - Page: 327

 Illustrated Guide to the Wildflowers of Northern South Africa - Author: Gerrit Germishuizen & Brenda Clarke - Published: 2003 - Page: 147